xlsrln/cat/site/teams.md

 **Cat Face NoSpace**

 Founded in the cold northern forests, team Cat Face NoSpace refer to themselves as the beasts of the north.
-They are the reigning CAT team champions, and they claim to take every shortcut and to never brake.
+Champions of CAT season 2, they drive fast and claim to take every shortcut and to never brake.

-members: nept, HULT, Proporo, NoEihaOo
+members: nept, HULT, NoEihaOo

 #